-As Apostle Paul, many years afterwards, joined at Myra that vessel in which he was shipwrecked, (Acts 27:5, 6) and then was conveyed to Puteoli in a ship which had accidentally wintered at Malta (Acts 28:11-13) - so on this occasion there might be some small craft in the harbor at Paphos, bound for the opposite gulf of Attaleia, when Paul and Barnabas were thinking of their future progress.
+On this occasion there might have been some small craft in the harbor at Paphos, bound for the opposite gulf of Attalia, when Paul and Barnabas were thinking of their future progress.
 The distance is not great, and frequent communication, both political and commercial, must have taken place between the towns of Pamphylia and those of Cyprus.

-Or his thoughts might be turning to those numerous families of Jews, whom he well knew to be settled in the great towns beyond Mount Taurus, such as Antioch in Pisidia, and Iconium in Lycaonia, with the hope that his Master’s cause would be most successfully advanced among those Gentiles, who flocked there, as everywhere, to the worship of the Synagogue.
-Or, finally, he may have had a direct revelation from on high, and a vision, like that which had already appeared to him in the Temple, or like that which he afterwards saw on the confines of Europe and Asia, (Acts 16:9) may have directed the course of his voyage.
+Paul's thoughts might be turning to those numerous families of Jews, whom he well knew to be settled in the great towns beyond Mount Taurus, such as Antioch in Pisidia, and Iconium in Lycaonia, who flocked there, as everywhere, to the worship of the Synagogue.
+Or, finally, Paul may have had a direct revelation from on high, and a vision, like that which had already appeared to him in the Temple, or like that which he afterwards saw on the confines of Europe and Asia (Acts 16:9) may have directed the course of his voyage.

-Whatever may have been the calculations of his own wisdom and prudence, or whatever supernatural intimations may have reached him, Paul sailed, with his companions Barnabas and John, in some vessel, of which the size, the cargo, and the crew, are unknown to us, past the promontories of Drepanum and Acamas, and then across the waters of the Pamphylian Sea, leaving on the right the cliffs which are the western boundary of Cilicia, to the innermost bend of the bay of Attaleia.
+Whatever may have been the calculations of his own wisdom and prudence, or whatever supernatural intimations may have reached him, Paul sailed, with his companions Barnabas and John Mark, in some vessel, of which the size, the cargo, and the crew, are unknown to us, to Perga.
+It is there where we will pick up the rest of Paul's first missionary journey.